midonet/data-migration/README.rst

      prepare
-         Output in JSON the existing Neutron resource ID -> resource object mappings and MidoNet data required for migration. neutron_export
+         Output in JSON the existing Neutron resource ID -> resource object mappings and MidoNet data required for migration. migrate
-         Export the Neutron data by inserting Neutron objects to `midonet_tasks' table of Neutron DB where they will be imported to midonet cluster.
-With --dryrun, nothing gets inserted.
-The input of this command is the JSON output from 'prepare' command. midonet_migrate
-        Migrate the MidoNet data into midonet cluster given as input the output from 'prepare' command.
-     provider_router
-         Convert the MidoNet Provider Router to an edge router.
-The input to this command is the JSON output from 'prepare' command.
+         Migrate both Neutron generated and MidoNet generated data to the midonet cluster.
+It also includes converting the MidoNet Provider Router to an edge router.  -t (--tenant) must be set if the provider router is included in the migration.
+The input to this command is the JSON output from the 'prepare' command.
+Provider router conversion is only performed if it is present in the input data.